 - Put the pan in the oven and bake 8–10 minutes, or until the eggs are completely set.
 (Note: You can test this by cutting a small slice in the center of the frittata.
 If raw eggs run into the middle, let it go another minute and test it again).

-- Remove the frittata from the oven and allow it to cool in the pan for 5 minutes unless you want to burn your mouth.
+- Remove the frittata from the oven and allow it to cool in the pan for 5 minutes.
 Slice into wedges and serve!

 - Onion, potatoes, mushrooms, kale, and parmesan cheese (see recipe photo)